AckeeCZ/ackee-guardian/README.md

 used in Jetpack Security, that also had some synchronization issues, that were fixed in later releases.
-- Since one of the major issues of Jetpack Security was an outdated Tink library, which makes all the crypto operations and Jetpack Security was basically just a thin abstraction over it, we wanted to try to prevent the same issues in the future and so we decided to force clients of Ackee Security library to depend on Tink explicitly.
-This allows clients to have a better control over updates, independent of Ackee Security updates.
+- Since one of the major issues of Jetpack Security was an outdated Tink library, which makes all the crypto operations and Jetpack Security was basically just a thin abstraction over it, we wanted to try to prevent the same issues in the future and so we decided to force clients of Ackee Guardian library to depend on Tink explicitly.
+This allows clients to have a better control over updates, independent of Ackee Guardian updates.
 - Fix several bugs discovered in `EncryptedSharedPreferences` during covering the logic by tests:
   - If you saved empty string `Set`, you didn't get it back by using `getStringSet`, but you got default value passed in parameter instead.